dalexeev/gdscript-preprocessor/README.md

 The original scripts will not be changed, but in PCK/ZIP the scripts will be changed.
 Use ZIP to check to check the result.
 If any errors occurred during the export, you will see them in the Output Log.

+> [!TIP]
+> Since 4.3, Godot supports exporting GDScript in binary mode out of the box.
+If your goal
+> is just to strip comments from the exported project, you may not need to use this plugin.

+> [!IMPORTANT]
+> If you are interested in features like conditional compilation and therefore want to use
+> this plugin, please note that it exports GDScript as text, regardless of the selected
+> export mode.
+But you should not lose much from this, the binary mode does not provide
+> significant obfuscation.

 ## Settings